poohcom1/godot-private-exports/README.md

 **Q: Why don't I see the access modifier buttons?**

-A: Make sure you're at the root node of a scene and that the root node has exported variables.
+A: Make sure you're at the root node of a scene.
 Since only root node exports are visible in other scenes, only these variables can have access modifiers.

 **Q: Why are access modifier from one scene not the same as another scene with the same script?**